chriskr7/piccolo/README.md

 Push Server for apns, gcm

--- Deprecated, No more Updates, Better to use Amazon SNS
+-- Deprecated, No more updates, Better to use Amazon SNS